kate-bishop/thekatebishop/README.md

 # thekatebishop

 This is a website to host Kate Bishop's Portfolio and other content.
+This project was built using the [Next.js](https://nextjs.org/) framework.

 ## Links